liferay/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/03-autocomplete.markdown

 #Autocompleting Text Fields

-It's been scientifically proven that internet users are lazy (not you or me, for sure--other internet users).
-So citizens of *Bosnia and Herzegovina* probably won't apply to The Lunar Resort if you make them type the entire title of their country in the employment application.
+It's been scientifically proven that internet users are lazy (not you or me--other internet users).
+So citizens of *Bosnia and Herzegovina* might not apply to The Lunar Resort if you make them type the entire title of their country in the employment application.
 This is doubly true if they're filling out the form on their mobile device.
+In this article you'll learn to make users' lives easier by configuring *autocomplete* on a form's text fields.

+Why not just use a select field with a data provider to guide user input?
-To guide user input you can use a select field with a data provider, but sometimes the possible field entries are not able to be encompassed by a data provider.
-If your data provider doesn't include Bosnia and Herzevogina, for example, users from that country won't be able to enter anything into the field.
-An alternative to this is using a text field with the *autocomplete* feature so they can begin typing their country's name, and select it from a list if it appears.
+Sometimes a data provider can't encompass all possible field entries.
+If your data provider doesn't include Bosnia and Herzegovina, for example, users from that country wouldn't be able to enter anything into the select field.
+An alternative to this is using a text field with the autocomplete feature so they can begin typing their country's name, and select it from a list if it appears.
 Using a text field with autocomplete gives you the flexibility of a text field (accepting any response that meets your [validation criteria](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms#validating-text-fields)) while giving users common choices to select from.